-Springerle are a flat, white, crispy cookie traditionally made in Germany, Bavaria or Austria.
+Springerle is a flat, white, crispy cookie traditionally made in Germany, Bavaria, or Austria.
 The designs are added before baking using a carved springerle rolling pin or flat mold.
-Traditional springerle are made from just eggs, confectioners sugar’ and flour and flavored by sprinkling a surface with anise seed and placing the cookies on top for 24 hours to dry and absorb the flavor before baking.
+Traditional springerle are made from just eggs, powdered sugar, and flour and flavored by sprinkling a surface with anise seed and placing the cookies on top for 24 hours to dry and absorb the flavor before baking.

 While this year’s unofficial theme is traditional cookies from around the world, I decided to try this “easy” springerle cookie first.
 This shortbread dough can still be rolled or pressed with the traditional molds but doesn’t require muscle power to roll out and doesn’t need to sit for 24 hours before baking.
 The butter gives it a pale yellow color as opposed to the pure white of the traditional recipe.

 And — hello — shortbread, one of my favorite cookies!

 - 1 teaspoon flavored extract*

 - 3 cups King Arthur Unbleached All-Purpose Flour

 In a medium bowl, cream together butter, sugars, and salt until light and creamy.
 Beat in eggs and extract.
 Fold in flour.

 Divide the dough in half and form each half into a disk.
 Wrap the disks in plastic wrap and refrigerate for at least an hour.

 When you’re ready, preheat the oven to 400 degrees F. Remove one disk from the refrigerator.
 Roll out on a lightly floured surface to 1/4″ thick.